Lepton flavor violating Higgs decay $h\rightarrow \mu\tau$ in the littlest Higgs Model with T-parity: Branching ratio for in the LHT model

 \section{Branching ratio for $h\rightarrow \mu\tau$ in the LHT model}

 In the LHT model, the relevant Feynman diagrams of the decay $h\rightarrow \mu\tau$ at one-loop level in unitary gauge are shown in Fig.\ref{htaumu}, where the Goldstone bosons do not appear, Fig.1(a)(b) are vertex diagrams and Fig.1(c)(d) are self-energy diagrams.
 We can see that the flavor violating interactions between SM charged leptons and mirror leptons are mediated by the heavy gauge bosons $A_{H}, Z_{H}, W_{H}^{\pm}$.
 According to our calculation, we find that the contributions of the self-energy diagram and the contributions of the vertex diagram are at different order, i.e. $\Gamma_{\rm vertex}\propto\mathcal{O} (v^{2}/f^{2})\Gamma_{\rm self}$.
 To be clear, we show the relevant Feynman rules and the explicit expressions of the $h\rightarrow \mu\bar{\tau}$ invariant amplitudes in Appendix A and Appendix B, respectively.
-This implies that the dominant contributions come from the self-energy diagrams, so we can calculate the invariant amplitude up to $\mathcal{O} (v/f)$ and ignore the contributions of the vertex diagram.
-We checked the divergence in the self-energy diagrams and found that the divergent terms have been canceled.
+We checked the divergence in the self-energy and vertex diagrams and found that the divergent terms have been canceled at $\mathcal{O} (v^{2}/f^{2})$ order.
+Since the dominant contributions come from the self-energy diagrams, we ignore the contributions of the vertex diagram in the following calculations.
 Each loop diagram is composed of some scalar loop functions \cite{loop function}, which are calculated by using LoopTools\cite{loop tools}.

 In our numerical calculations, the SM parameters are taken as follows\cite{parameters}

 The LHT parameters related to our calculations are the scale $f$, the Yukawa couplings $\kappa_i$ of the mirror neutrinos and the parameters in the matrices $V_{H\ell},V_{H\nu}$.
 For the mirror neutrino masses, we assume